Konstancin-Jeziorna: Klarysew

 There is a district in the town called Klarysew.
-In the years 1867–1954, it was a settlement in the commune of Jeziorna in the Warsaw County.
+In the years 1867 - 1954, it was a settlement in the commune of Jeziorna in the Warsaw County.
 On October 20, 1933, Klarysew formed a cluster within the boundaries of the Jeziorna commune, consisting of the Klarysew settlement and the Bielawa pod Górami settlement.

 During World War II, it was occupied by Germany, administratively part of the General Government, in the Warsaw District.
 In 1943, Klarysew had 1,353 inhabitants.

 From July 1, 1952 it was part of Piaseczno County.
 Due to the reorganization of the rural administration in the autumn of 1954, Klarysew became part of the Jeziorna Królewska community, together with Gawrońiec, Jeziorna Fabryczna, Jeziorna Królewska, Konstancinek, a plot of Obory and a piece of the town of Skolimów-Konstancin.

 On January 1, 1956, the Jeziorna Królewska cluster was transformed into a housing estate called Jeziorna, which made Klarysew an integral part of Konstancin-Jeziorna, and due to the granting of city rights to Jeziorna on July 18, 1962 - part of the city.
 On January 1, 1969, Jeziorna was combined with Skolimów-Konstancin (municipal rights in 1962) into a new urban center named Konstancin-Jeziorna.

 The Wilanów railway station from the second half of the 19th century, located at 64 Warszawska Street, has been preserved in the district (since 2010, there is a branch of the post office No. 4).
 The station, like the Warszawa Wilanów station, was designed by Konstanty Jakimowicz.

-Klarysew was popular among the political elite of the Polish People's Republic and some leading officials such as Eduard Gierek had their houses there.
+Klarysew was popular among the political elite of the Polish People's Republic and some leading officials such as Edward Gierek had their houses there.